 On the Keymap page, you can configure the copy Ctrl+C and paste Ctrl+V shortcuts.

-On the General page: selection foreground and background colors.
+On thepage, you can configure the selection foreground and background colors.